Key finding

 Caveats

-Synthetic corpus.
+3. Synthetic dataset.
 All facts use fabricated entities with clean entity-relation-value structure.
-The anti-cheat constraint keeps staleness hard to detect without temporal metadata.
-Real corpora are messier.
+The anti-cheat constraint keeps the staleness hard to detect without temporal metadata, which is the right property for this test.
+Real data tends to be messier.

 Architecture implications